zehraworks/glimpse/posts/reservation-app.md

 ---
-title: "Post 2"
+title: "Reservation App"
-subtitle: "Post 2 falan filan"
+subtitle: "Helps to manage your reservations effortlessly"
 date: "2021-18-24"
 ---

-# Reservation App
+## Reservation App

 ### Helps to manage your reservations effortlessly